zubairjammu/ZubairGPT---ChatGPT-For-students/README.md

 Programming Language :  [ Put the name of the language ] Additional Parameters : [eg: use arrays, loops, etc ]

+## 7. English Essay writer

+Hello ChatGPT i want you to write an essay on a specif topic.
+The essay should be maximum of 500 words.
+The essay should start with markdown heading.
+The essay should not contain any subheading and bullet points.
+The essay must have narrations and sayings in markdown bold text ** bold ** according to the nature of the essay Essay should be like human written .
+Each sentence must be short of 5 to 10 words.
+Write Essay in simple English. here is my topic for essay [My last day at college]